lexaras/PHP_FBrowser/README.md

 How to use it:
 Copy repository URL and open it with the code editor, save the project to the root directory of your local server e.g.(AMPPS, XAMPP).
 In a browser go to the localhost, open Files_browser directory.

+TODO(extra future upgrades):
+SASS > style.css(del img, think about responsive design?)
+BACK BUTTON functionality(do not allow to back into localhost dir) Dragging files to upload them
+Supporting/Excepting files(catch erorrs for unsupported files/logins etc)
+Think about more functionality